phamcongthuy/challenge/about.markdown

 ## About the My LA2050 Activation Challenge

-This is an open call via for ideas to activate 100,000 Angelenos to make Los Angeles the best place to learn, create, play, connect, and live.
+This is an open call for ideas to activate 100,000 Angelenos to make Los Angeles the best place to learn, create, play, connect, and live.
 A total of $1M will be awarded to five organizations—one per goal category—to implement their ideas to engage Angelenos.
 Each organization will receive a total of $200,000 over two years to support their efforts.

 The activations should aim to engage Angelenos to make a specific, tangible impact on one of the LA2050 goals and metrics by 2020.
 The activations can use a variety of engagement strategies to create progress, including but not limited to policy advocacy, volunteering, buycotts/boycotts, digital activism, or use of civic tech.